Hidden Hidden Hidden Hidden

 How to View/Adjust Integration Times

-To view/adjust channel integration times, open the instruNet World NETWORK page, click on an analog input channel, select HARDWARE settings, and view/adjust the Integrate field (units are seconds), illustrated above.
+To view/adjust channel integration times, open the instruNet World NETWORK page, click on an analog input channel and select HARDWARE settings (or click QUICK SETUP button in NETWORK page), and view/adjust the Integrate field (units are seconds), illustrated above.
 Typical values are 0.01666 (one 60Hz power line cycle), 0.02 (one 50Hz power line cycle), 0.001 (1ms), and 0 (no integration).